Efficient building and systems technology

 Engine test bench

-Intelligent waste heat utilisation in combination with an efficient and reliable flue gas cleaning system are key to innovative flue gas technology
+Intelligent waste heat utilisation in combination with an efficient and reliable waste gas purification system are the key to innovative waste gas technology

-Since the summer of 2016, the Jülich Solar Institute of the FH Aachen University of Applied Sciences has had access to a state-of-the-art diesel engine test bench for research and development purposes on the Jülich campus.
+Since summer 2016, the Jülich Solar Institute at FH Aachen University of Applied Sciences has had a state-of-the-art diesel engine test bench for research and development on the Jülich campus.

 A turbocharged 4-cylinder diesel engine (55.4 kW) from Deutz is currently being measured on the engine test bench and used in various research projects.

-The measurement of exhaust gases (chemical composition, analysis of solid components), engine performance determination and fuel consumption measurements complete a multifunctional diesel engine test bench.
-The research projects carried out on the new diesel engine test bench with a focus on "innovative diesel particle filters, mixers for selective catalytic reduction and components for heat recovery" strengthen above all the declared research focus of "mobility" at the FH Aachen University of Applied Sciences.
-Due to the special individual design of the test stand, operation with alternative fuels is also possible.
+The measurement of exhaust gases (chemical composition, analysis of solid components), determination of engine performance and fuel consumption measurements complete a multifunctional diesel engine test bench.
+The research projects carried out on the new diesel engine test bench with a focus on "Innovative diesel particle filters, mixers for selective catalytic reduction and components for heat recovery" primarily strengthen the FH Aachen's declared research focus on "mobility".
+Thanks to the special customised design of the test bench, operation with alternative fuels is also possible.

 Funded by: